reulan/dotfiles/README.md

 ## Colorscheme
 Use the script `colorschemes.sh` to get an output of the 0-15 colors used by kitty.
 ZSH theme to come.
-vim theme to come - jellybeans is just so good though!?
+vim theme to come - jellybeans is just so good though!? (this is kinda covered by dim)